Pedro Porro: Girona

 On 28 November 2017, before even appearing with the reserves, Porro made his first team debut by coming on as a late substitute for goalscorer Johan Mojica in a 1–1 away draw against Levante, for the season's Copa del Rey.
 He made his first appearance for the B-side five days later, playing the last seven minutes in a 0–0 Segunda División B draw at Ebro.

 Porro scored his first senior goals on 6 May 2018, scoring twice in a 3–0 away win against Villarreal B. On 2 July, he renewed his contract until 2022, and played most of the pre-season as a right back.
 Porro made his La Liga debut on 17 August 2018, starting as right back in a 0–0 home draw against Real Valladolid.
 The following day, he extended his contract for a further year.

 Porro established himself as a starter under Eusebio Sacristán, becoming first choice ahead of Aday Benítez and replacing departed Pablo Maffeo.
 He scored his first professional goal on 31 January 2019, his team's only goal in a 1–3 cup loss at Real Madrid.

 Manchester City

 On 8 August 2019, Porro signed for Manchester City, for a reported fee of £11 million.

 Loan to Real Valladolid

 Upon signing for Manchester City, Porro was immediately loaned to Real Valladolid in La Liga for one season.
-The club had an option to make a permanent move, and after playing 13 league games, helping the Pucelanos to a 13th place finish, Real Valladolid opted to not exercise their option to sign Porro on a permanent basis.
+The club had an option to make a permanent move, and after playing 13 league games, helping the Pucelanos to a 13th place finish, Valladolid opted to not exercise their option to sign Porro on a permanent basis.